empiricalhq/atomic/README.md

 Static configuration lives in [`src/constants`](src/constants) as a single source of truth for application settings.

-## Project structure

-The directory structure reflects the layered architecture while promoting feature colocation:
+The directory structure reflects this:

 | Directory         | Purpose                                       | Key files                                  | Notes                                                |
 | ----------------- | --------------------------------------------- | ------------------------------------------ | ---------------------------------------------------- |